oncesk/log-reader/README.md

 #### Key features

  * formatting output
- * ready for piping, PHP generators help us to read => format => write logs one by one
+ * ready for piping, PHP generators help us to read => format => write logs one by one, it depends on php output buffer setting
  * sorting
  * filtering, regex is supporting
  * grouping items